 - Disconnect outside water hoses to prevent sitting water in them from freezing.

 Keep water moving.

 - Let a small amount of water trickle from taps and faucets from pipes that are likely to freeze when temperatures get very cold.
 This helps warm air to circulate and prevents pipes from freezing.

 Set the thermostat at the same temperature for both day and night to prevent a costly repair job if pipes freeze or burst.

 When a frozen pipe is detected, turn off the water supply and perform the following:

 - Warm the pipe by wrapping it with an electric heating pad or towels soaked in hot water, or by utilizing a portable space heater or a hairdryer.

 - After thawing frozen pipes, check for leaks or damp patches on ceilings, walls, and floors.
 There still might be a huge amount of pressure left in the pipes after thawing, and it can cause leaks or bursts.

 Water Damage from Burst Pipes?
+Call Us Today